California teen driver arrested after fatal crash she reportedly livestreamed

 "Jacqueline, please wake up!" she is heard saying in the video.
 "I love you, rest in peace, sweetie.
 If you don't survive, baby, I am so fucking sorry."

-The California Highway Patrol said in its statement, "Investigators are aware of the possibility of video evidence located on social media.
+The California Highway Patrol said, "Investigators are aware of the possibility of video evidence located on social media.
 Investigators are looking into the validity of these reports and will provide updates as they become available."

-The Merced County Sheriff told KFSN that the girl who died was Jacqueline Sanchez.
-Police would not say if the driver and Sanchez were related.

 The other passenger had major right leg trauma, according to a police report.
 It said Obdulia Sanchez had complained of chest and leg pain.

-A Gofundme page set up to pay for funeral expenses for Jacqueline Sanchez Estrada.
+A Gofundme page was set up to pay for funeral expenses for Jacqueline Sanchez Estrada.
 The creator of the page did not immediately respond to a Reuters request for comment.

 Reporting by Chris Kenning; Editing by Toni Reinhold